On November 6, 2010, REI and the

 The volunteers divide up into groups and prepare to head out.

 The first group heads up the Stile Ranch Trail.
-Woody Collins leads the
+Woody Collins leads the group, which will go the farthest on the trail.

 The rest of the group follows.

-The trail crosses a bridge at the bottom of the valley, then heads up
+The trail crosses a bridge at the bottom of the valley, then heads up the first hill on a switchback.

 The side of the first hill is covered with clay soil and grass.